Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 ##### Step 2:
 - Created three topics namely, userid.pin, userid.geo, userid.user replacing with my userid explicitly using the following syntax:
 `./kafka-topics.sh --bootstrap-server BootstrapServerString --command-config client.properties --create --topic <topic_name> `
-- Remember to replace the bootstrapserverstring from the cluster information tab while running the create topic command in the terminal.
+- Run the above command inside the kafka/bin folder, Remember to replace the bootstrapserverstring from the cluster information tab while running the above create topic command in the terminal.

 ## Milestone 4: Connecting MSK cluster to S3 bucket:
 #### Task 1 : Create a custom plugin with MSK Connect